reactjs/react.dev/content/docs/hooks-state.md

 const [count, setCount] = useState(0);
 ```

-Because the current state, in our case `count`, may be updated asynchronously or too fast, you should not rely on their values for calculating the next state.
+Because the current state, in our case `count`, may be updated asynchronously, you should not rely on this value for calculating the next state.

 For example, this code may fail to update the counter: